Landlord Tax Rates

 - 12% on properties above £1,500,000.

-Inheritance tax is paid if a person’s estate (properties, money and possessions) are worth over £325,000 when they die.
-If your properties as a residential landlord go above this threshold, the executor of your will, or the administrator of your estate, will pay 40% of the value of your estate to HRMC.
-This rate may be reduced to 36% if you leave 10% or more of your estate to charity.
-The rules regarding inheritance tax can be complicated, so it is advisable to seek professional advice.
+If your estate (properties, money and possessions) is worth over £325,000 when you die, inheritance tax will need to be paid by the executor of your will or the administrator of your estate.
+The rate of this tax is 40% of the value of your estate, but can be reduced to 36% if you leave 10% or more of your estate to charity.

 Trading income for non-residential landlords

-While residential landlords receive a ‘rental income’, owners of hotels, guesthouses and B&Bs earn what’s called a ‘trading income’.
-If you are running a trade, you are treated as being self-employed, and you will need to register as self-employed and pay taxes through the HMRC self-employment system.
+While residential landlords receive a ‘rental income’, owners of hotels, guesthouses and B&Bs earn a ‘trading income’.
+If you’re running a trade, you’ll need to register as self-employed and pay taxes through the HMRC self-employment system.

 Call us on 0800 144 4808 and let's talk